zackn9ne/macos_setup_cheatsheet/readme.md

-softwareupdate -i -a --restart ioreg -r -k AppleClamshellState -d 4 | grep AppleClamshellState  | head -1 sudo installer -pkg /path/to/package.pkg -target /
+softwareupdate -i -a --restart ioreg -r -k AppleClamshellState -d 4 | grep AppleClamshellState  | head -1 sudo installer -pkg /path/to/package.pkg -target / rm /var/db/.applesetupdone #will ask to create user account on next boot with GUI
 ```

 ### is mac bound to ad